 With a plan in place, we will then make molds of your teeth.
 If any enamel needs to be removed, we will take care of that before making the molds.
 We then send the molds to a dental lab to create your custom veneers.
 We’ll place temporary veneers on your teeth in the meantime.
 After a few weeks, the veneers will arrive and, once we’ve confirmed they are what you want, we will cement them to your teeth.

 New veneers can be cared for just like natural teeth.
 They need gentle flossing and brushing every day, as well as regular dental checkups.
 It is important not to use your teeth as tools for opening packages or biting extremely hard foods, especially with veneers on.
-We also may recommend a custom mouthguard if you grind or clench your teeth while sleeping.
+Our dentist in Cottonwood also may recommend a custom mouthguard if you grind or clench your teeth while sleeping.

 At Arizona Smile Designers, we want all of our patients to feel comfortable and confident with their smiles.
-You can schedule a consultation with our dentists to determine if you are a good candidate for veneers.
-Contact us today by calling (928) 634-8610.
+You can schedule a consultation with our Cottonwood dentists to determine if you are a good candidate for veneers.
+Contact the best dental office in Arizona by calling (928) 634-8610.
 You can also request an appointment by filling out our online form.
+We look forward to seeing you soon!

 Twice a year, you should schedule a routine dental cleaning.
 During this visit, one of our dental hygienists will remove plaque from your teeth, especially from places where your brush can’t reach, such as underneath the gum line and in-between teeth.
 We will then clean your teeth and apply fluoride to help protect your teeth once you leave the office.